International

 Schematic diagram of a Fizeau interferometer.

-• (ii) Michelson interferometer (Fig. 1.4.3.2[link]).
+• (ii) Michelson interferometer (Fig. 1.4.3.2link to figure).
 The reference mirror M and the beam-splitter B are placed outside the thermostat.
 The upper face of the sample S is one interference plane and the upper surface of the bottom plate is the other.
 The interference pattern IP is divided into two fields corresponding to the two ends of the sample.
 The difference of fringe movements within these two fields yields the absolute thermal expansion of the sample.

 [Figure 1.4.3.2]